pauljbernard/gemini/README.md

 The business sponsor of Akka, who are not affiliated with Gemini in any way changed the license under which it was offered to one that better supported their economic viability.

-As a result, Gemini begins its life as a fork of the Akka projectbut will evolve independently.
+As a result, Gemini begins its life as a fork of the Akka project when its code base was fully Apache 2.0 licensed and will now evolve independently, decidedly unhindered by commercial constraints.

 Reference Documentation
 -----------------------